mathworks/awesome-simulation-deployment-examples/README.md

 # Awesome Simulation Deployment Examples

-This is a list of awesome demos, tutorials, and examples created using Simulink Compiler.
+This is a list of awesome demos, tutorials, and examples created using Simulink Compiler&trade;.
 The examples are divided into the following application areas

   * [Getting Data In and Out of Deployed Applications](#getting-data-in-and-out)
   * [Integration with Python](#integration-with-python)